internationalhawaiioccupiersprogram/scrapMeteor/index.md

 ![](images/directory.png)

-BowFolios also provides a filter page, available to those who can login to the system with their UH account.
+Grub 'n' Go also provides a filter page, available to those who can login to the system with their UH account.
 The filter page allows you to display all portfolios with a given interest:

 ![](images/filter.png)